 Susan C. Saxton grew up in Sterling, Illinois and graduated from Sterling High School in 1982.
 She decided to attend Eastern Illinois University and has lived in the area ever since.
 Susan graduated from EIU in 1986 with a BS in Business.
 She currently works at LPL Financial in Marshall, Illinois as a financial advisor.
 She is also the Mayor for the Village of Kansas where she lives with her husband, John Saxton.
 They have three children; Thomas, Laura, and Katie.
 Susan has participated in many organizations over the years including: Kansas Eastern Star, treasurer for Kansas Past Matron’s group, past treasurer for Kansas Little League, past President of Paris Noon Kiwanis, and past treasurer and board member of Marshall Main Street Program.

 David F. Sullivan is a 1970 graduate of Paris High School and earned a B.S. in Agriculture Economics from the University of Illinois in 1974.
-Dave has spent the past 37 years in banking, primarily in Edgar County, and is currently Market President of First Bank in Paris.
+Dave retired in 2017 after spending 38 years in banking, primarily in Edgar County, and is currently Market President of First Bank in Paris.
 Sullivan is also a past president and director of PEDCO (Paris Development Corporation) and past chairman of the Revolving Loan Fund for the City of Paris.
-He is also a former board member of the Illinois Bankers Association and currently serves on the Association’s Government Relations Committee.
+He is also a former board member of the Illinois Bankers Association.
 Other activities include active affiliation with St. Mary’s Church, and the Knights of Columbus Council #860.